dwidder/dwidder.github.io/_posts/2017-3-21-Resident-Assistant-Reflections.md

 One of the criteria on which I evaluate job opportunities is the potential for my personal growth.
 On this criterion, my role as a Resident Assistant has thus far been unsurpassed.

 What was your experience with your RA?
-Do you have a question for me about being an RA?
+Applying to be an RA?
 Leave a comment or [contact me](/contact), I'll reply. :)

-![Kind notes from my residents](/images/thanks-david.jpg) *Kind notes from my wonderful residents, which currently resides on my wall*
+![Kind notes from my residents](/images/thanks-david.jpg) *Kind notes from my wonderful residents, which currently reside  on my wall*